k0ley/k0ley/README.md

 <a href="https://twitter.com/legitneth">Twitter</a>
 </p>

 You have stumbled across my GitHub!
 My name is Sam Eigen.
-I graduated college with a degree in Political Economy and Computer Science in May of 2020!
+I graduated from Tulane University with a double major in Political Economy and Computer Science in May of 2020!
 Ever since then (COVID!)
 I've been stuck in my room going nuts!
 How nuts you may ask?
 </div>